nypeach/garden_journal/docs/data-structure.md

 ___

 ### L. **String Field** Formatting

-The Assistant must follow the general formatting instructions below for all string fields:

 - All text fields should use complete sentences where appropriate
 - Empty strings `""` are acceptable for optional content but all required fields must have values